glorphindale/langohr.docs/articles/getting_started.md

 ```

 It takes a channel the consumer uses, a Clojure map of message metadata and message payload as array of bytes.
 We turn it into a string
-and printit, as well as a few message properties.
+and print it, as well as a few message properties.

 ### Publish a Message